openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `ldp_vp`: A W3C Verifiable Presentation object signed using the Data Integrity Proof [@VC_Data_Integrity] as defined in [@VC_DATA_2.0] or [@VC_DATA] is used for proof of possession.
 When a `proof_type` parameter in a `proof` object is set to `ldp_vp`, it MUST also contain an `ldp_vp` parameter that includes a [W3C Verifiable Presentation](https://www.w3.org/TR/vc-data-model-2.0/#presentations-0) defined in (#ldp-vp-proof-type).
 When a `proofs` object is using a `ldp_vp` proof type, it MUST include an `ldp_vp` parameter with its value being an array of [W3C Verifiable Presentations](https://www.w3.org/TR/vc-data-model-2.0/#presentations-0), where each of these W3C Verifiable Presentation is formed as defined in (#ldp-vp-proof-type).
 * `attestation`:  A JWT [@!RFC7519] representing a key attestation without using a proof of possession of the cryptographic key material that is being attested.
 When a `proof_type` parameter in a `proof` object is set to `attestation`, the object MUST also contain an `attestation` parameter that includes a JWT as defined in (#attestation-proof-type).

-There are two ways to convey key attestation(s) of the cryptographic key material during Credential issuance.
-For details, see (#keyattestation).
+There are two ways to convey key attestations (as defined in (#keyattestation)) of the cryptographic key material during Credential issuance:

+- The Wallet uses the `jwt` proof type in the Credential Request to create a proof of possession of the key and adds the key attestation in the JOSE header.
+- The Wallet uses the `attestation` proof type in the Credential Request with the key attestation without a proof of possession of the key itself.

+Depending on the Wallet's implementation, the `attestation` may avoid unnecessary End-User interaction during Credential issuance, as the key itself does not necessarily need to perform signature operations.

 Additional proof types MAY be defined and used.